ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 measurement values are not equivalent then the verifier SHALL report an error and stop validation processing.

-### Accepted Claims Set Initialization
+#### Accepted Claims Set Initialization {#sec-acs-initialization}

-The Accepted Claims Set is initialized by copying Evidence claims from the authenticated Attester's Target Environments into the Verifier's Accepted Claims Set.
+The Accepted Claims Set is initialized by copying Evidence claims describing authenticated Attester's Target Environments into the Verifier's Accepted Claims Set.

 Evidence formats may require format translation before being added to the Accepted Claims Set.
 If format translation is required, a CoRIM profile, see {{sec-corim-profile-types}}, defines an Evidence translation function.

 {{sec-dice-spdm}} provides information on how DICE and SPDM Evidence is reformatted into CoMID schema compliant expressions before being added to the Accepted Claims Set.

+#### The authorized-by field in Accepted Claims Set {#sec-authorized-by}

+The `authorized-by` field in an Accepted Claims Set entry indicates the entity whose authority backs the claim.

+An entity is authoritative when it makes Claims that are inside its area of competence.
+The Verifier keeps track of the authorities that assert Claims so that it can filter out claims from entities that do not satisfy appraisal policies.

+When adding an Evidence Claim to the Accepted Claims Set, the Verifier SHALL set the `authorized-by` field in that Claim to the trusted authority keys at the head of each key chain which signed that Evidence.
+This key is often the subject of a self-signed certificate.
+The Verifier has already verified the certificate chain (see {{sec-crypto-validate-evidence}}).

+If multiple authorities approve the same Claim, for example if multiple key chains are available, then the `authorized-by` field SHALL be set to include the trusted authority keys used by each of those authorities.

+When adding Endorsement Claims to the Accepted Claims Set that resulted from CoRIM processing (see {{sec-add-to-acs}}) the Verifier SHALL set the `authorized-by` field in that Evidence to the trusted authority key that is at the head of the key chain that signed the CoRIM.

+When searching the Accepted Claims Set for an entry which matches a Reference Value containing an `authorized-by` field, the Verifier SHALL ignore ACS entries if none of the keys present in the Reference Value `authorized-by` field are also present in the ACS `authorized-by` field.

+The Verifier SHOULD set the `authorized-by` field in Accepted Claims Set entries to a format which contains only a key, for example the `tagged-cose-key-type` format.
+Using a common format makes it easier to compare the field.

-## Accepted Claims Set extension using CoMID tags
+## Accepted Claims Set extension using CoMID triples

-In the Accepted Claims Set extension phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to find CoMID tags which match the Attester.
-Tags which match are accepted, and the Accepted Claims Set is extended using Endorsements etc. from the accepted tags.
+In the Accepted Claims Set extension phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to find CoMID tripples which match the Attester.
+Triples which match are accepted, and the Accepted Claims Set is extended using Endorsements etc. from the accepted triples.

-[^issue]: Content missing.
-Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/71
+To be Completed

-### Comparing and processing CoMID tags
+### Comparing and processing CoMID triples

-[^issue]: Content missing.
-Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/71
+To be Completed.

 ### Matching Evidence against Reference Values